-Historically, the festival has been simply referred to as “ComFest”, with the actual full name relegated to limited printed material such as programs.
+Historically, the festival has been simply referred to as “ComFest”, with the full name relegated to limited printed material such as programs.
 The new logo returns to the festival’s roots, making the festival’s full name prominent while still highlighting the recognized “ComFest” name.

-Instead of building out a fully custom website, which would have likely fallen into disrepair as the production changes hands annually, I created a fully custom tumblr theme that relies on the simple-to-use tumblr backend, without any coding knowledge needed.
+Instead of building out a fully custom website, which would have fallen into disrepair as the production changes hands annually, I created a fully custom tumblr theme that relies on the simple-to-use tumblr back-end, without any coding knowledge needed.
 The website is fully responsive for optimal use on all sizes of devices and computers.

-I sketched many ideas including a snowman performing stand-up to a crowd of woodland creatures and a terrified heart running for his life from a hailstorm of Cupid’s arrows.
+My co-producer Becca Baruc and I sketched many ideas including a snowman performing stand-up to a crowd of woodland creatures and a terrified heart running for his life from a hailstorm of Cupid’s arrows.
 The winner was a pair of rubber chickens, stabbed together in love with Cupid’s arrow.